edibily12/uniAPI/README.md

 # UniAPI - CS421 TASK

 ## Overview
-UniAPI is a Laravel-based API designed including programs, students.
+UniAPI is a Laravel-based API designed to manage programs and students.
 The API is built with Laravel 12 and deployed on an AWS EC2 instance.

 ## Features
 - ✅ Student Registration